Cam-Ball42/retrocube/README.md

 Does not start automatically, can be paused.
 Each game must follow a retro art style - yet to be defined.

+Try to make game classes that can be reused across all games. etc. The grid system, collision, rendering.

 ## The games